Is krill oil better than fish oil for omega-3?

 Both krill oil and fish oil contain omega-3 fatty acids.
 Some of the most popular and beneficial omega-3 fatty acids are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 - Reducing high triglyceride levels.
-High triglyceride levels are associated with an increased risk for heart disease.
+High triglyceride levels have links to an increased risk for heart disease.

 - Relieving rheumatoid arthritis.
 Evidence suggests that omega-3 supplements may help relieve the symptoms of rheumatoid arthritis.

 - Relieving dry eye symptoms.
-Some studies have indicated that omega-3 supplements help to improve eye moisture and reduce the symptoms of dry eye disease.
-However, other large-scale studies have found that taking omega-3 supplements are no better than a placebo for eye dryness, so more research is needed.
+Some people use omega-3 supplements to help improve eye moisture and reduce the symptoms of dry eye disease.
+However, large-scale studies have found that taking omega-3 supplements are no better than a placebo for eye dryness, so more research is necessary.